Spectrometer Configuration Options

 SLIT WIDTH: Defining Resolution

-SAMPLE COUPLING: Fiber, free-space, or integrated laser?
+SAMPLE COUPLING: Probe and fibers, or integrated laser?

 How you interface with your Raman sample depends not only on whether you value convenience or configurability, but also on the data quality you require.
 See below for some quick tips, or reach our sample coupling tech note to learn how to get more out of our many sample coupling & configuration options.